 The history of Italian cuisine became even more regionalized as time went on.
 Lavish banquets and culinary appreciation became the norm.
 Even the papal court didn’t shy from extravagant shows of culinary and entertainment displays.

-With the introduction of new foods from the colonies, Italian cuisine took some time to embrace them all.
+With the introduction of new foods from the colonies, Italian cuisine took some time to embrace them.
 Potatoes, corn, beans and even turkeys graced the tables and appetites of Italians of the time.

-During both World Wars scarcity of food forced creative cooking by rationing portions.
+During both World Wars, scarcity of food forced creative cooking by rationing portions.
 Cooks of the time were forced to work with what little was available.
-Once again, the Italian cuisine had to adapt from lavish and elaborate to simple and creative.
+Once again, Italian cuisine had to adapt from lavish and elaborate to simple and creative.

 Characteristics of Italian cuisine by region